goyalneeraj18/goyalneeraj18/README.md

 - 👋 Hi, I’m Neeraj Goyal.
 As a profession i am an IT Engineer works mainly Java Development.
-I have working with TCS from last 8+ years and handled different projects and responsibilities.
+I am working with TCS from last 8+ years and handled different projects and responsibilities.

 Current Roles & Responsibilities
     • Analysis of requirement and provide effective solution approach